oconnor663/for_streams/README.md

 }
 ```

+TODO: Relatedly, `for_streams!` should guarantee that all the streams are polled in a
+round-robin fashion.
+Currently this example is a (nearly) infinite loop if we remove the
+sleeps, because control stays in the first arm until it's exhausted.

 #### `in background`

 Sometimes you have a stream that's finite, like a channel that will eventually close, and